 Some of the typical areas or items in an office workspace we pay attention to, include:

 Those are just some of the areas cleaned.
 It is almost not possible to go overboard when doing a deep clean for the coronavirus.

 What is disinfectant fogging?
 The use of disinfectant 'foggers' is a developing trend in the fight against coronavirus.
 Several different technologies are available but all work by dispensing a fine mist of disinfectant solution, thereby applying an even coating of solution to all surfaces in the room, and in some cases disinfecting the air.

 Currently, fogging (alone) does not meet the CDC guidelines for COVID-19 prevention protocol unless surfaces are first pre-cleaned.
 For the treatment of this specific virus, fogging should be considered an added step in a 2-step process to be effective.
 However, when used properly, fogging has a proven history within industrial settings and has many small business applications that will make it appealing to companies looking to reopen and protect staff and customers during the COVID-19 pandemic.
-Janico's deep cleaning service includes applying an EPA Registered disinfectant to surfaces using an electric fogger backpack sprayer which utilizes Ultra Low Volume (ULV) cold atomizing technology in addition to manually pre-cleaning surfaces to thoroughly eradicate viruses and other germs.
+Janico's deep cleaning service includes applying an EPA Registered disinfectant to surfaces using an electrostatic sprayer which places a positive charge on the disinfectant and sprayed at negatively charged surfaces (most surfaces are either negative or neutral) allowing for proper dwell time and more thorough coverage in addition to manually pre-cleaning surfaces to completely eradicate viruses and other germs.